BitcoinErrorLog/graphiti/README.md

 **Bookmark a Page:**
 1. Navigate to the page
 2. Click the extension icon
-3. Click "Bookmark Page" or "☆"
+3. Click "Bookmark Page" or star icon
 4. Bookmark saves locally and syncs to Pubky

 **Remove Bookmark:**
 1. Click the extension icon
-2. If already bookmarked, click "⭐ Bookmarked"
+2. If already bookmarked, click "Bookmarked"
 3. Bookmark is removed

 ### Tagging & Posting